 If you fire someone and the situation blows up in your face, the employee who feels wrongfully discharged sues the company.
 While you may or may not be named as a defendant, your company’s wallet takes the biggest hit in terms of legal fees and any ultimate legal settlement.
 While you make a good case for you being the one who makes the firing decisions because you know what’s going on with your employees’ work performance, your general manager deserves the final say and HR can keep you and your company out of legal hot water.

 How, then, do you get your “bite”?
 By providing your manager and HR the documentation needed to justify the terminations.
 Don’t expect either of them to approve firing employees based solely on your say-so or on documentation that might not hold up in court.
 In other words, make your case and then both your GM and HR can put the teeth into your bite.

-© Dr. Lynne Curry is author of ”Beating the Workplace Bully” and ”Solutions” as well as owner of the management/HR consulting/training firm The Growth Company Inc. Follow her on Twitter @lynnecury10 or at www.bullywhisperer.com.
+© Dr. Lynne Curry is author of ”Beating the Workplace Bully” and ”Solutions” as well as Regional Director of Training and Professional Development at Avitus Group.
+Follow her on Twitter @lynnecury10 or at http://www.workplacecoachblog.com.